 Texas lantana is a perennial.
 It lies dormant in winter and comes back with new growth in the spring.

 Will Texas Lantana grow in shade?

-While Texas lantana can survive in shade, it prefers full sun exposures.
+While Texas lantana can survive in the shade, it prefers full sun exposure.
 It grows best and produces the most flowers when it receives at least 7 to 8 hours of sun per day.

 Is Texas Lantana (Lantana urticoides) poisonous to humans?